artuncingoz/seesaw-simulation/README.md

 Afterward, I experimented with CSS to see what I could do to make these pieces visually smooth and good for seesaw.
 By making the triangular areas at the top left and right of the pivot transparent, I made the pivot appear triangular and realistic.

 Afterwards, I added a seesaw, a reset button and text blocks with left and right weights.
-And also Added Weight Balls.
+And also Added Weight Circles.

 Then I added the total torque and the direction of the torque.
-I also added a text element to the HTML showing the weight of the next ball.
+I also added a text element to the HTML showing the weight of the next weight element.

 And added some sound effect for droping weights and clicking the buttons.